isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 The COMPLETION ring buffer is used by the kernel to return UMEM chunks to the process after they have been transmitted.

-Armed with all of that knowledge, lets walk through a theoretical example.
+Armed with all of that knowledge, let's walk through a theoretical example.
 In this example we implement a simple UDP server, responding to incoming traffic.

 We start by giving the kernel some chunks.
 We do this my updating the descriptions in the FILL queue and incrementing the `producer`/`head` pointer.